-C41.4 (b) At least once every five years, the responsible dean, vice provost, vice president, provost or president depending upon the department's/unit's reporting structure, will issue a request for input from individuals regarding the performance of their department/unit administrator(s).
-To solicit and document the feedback of the group served, using the Office of Planning and Analysis or another group such as AXIO or the administrative support staff to develop a survey instrument that protects the privacy, confidentiality and anonymity of respondents.
+At least once every five years, the responsible dean, vice provost, vice president, provost or president, depending upon the department's/unit's reporting structure, will issue a request for input from individuals regarding the performance of their department/unit administrator(s).
+To solicit and document the feedback of the group served, the Office of Planning and Analysis or another group such as AXIO or (e.g., the administrative support staff) shall develop a survey instrument that protects the privacy and confidentiality and anonymity of respondents.
 The survey shall provide for narrative comments, ratings of specific performance areas listed on the self-evaluation, unit-specific performance areas, and a final question/statement addressing the possibility of reappointment.
 Care should be taken to protect the confidentiality and anonymity of the individuals submitting evaluation materials.
-Examples of methods that may be used to protect those submitting annual evaluation materials include AXIO surveys or surveys being submitted to a third party in Human Relations or the Planning and Evaluation Office.
+Examples of methods that may be used to protect the privacy and confidentiality of those submitting responses to five-year annual evaluation materials include anonymous electronic AXIO surveys or surveys being-submitted to a third party in Human Resources lations or the Planning and Analysis Evaluation Office.
+The designated group will collect the results, and the feedback shall be anonymous to the individual being reviewed.
+However, absolute confidentiality and anonymity cannot be guaranteed, such as when safety, security or due process requires disclosure.
+Individuals also may choose to use other methods to provide confidential feedback to the supervisor of the individual being reviewed.
+Electronic mail is neither private nor anonymous.
 Electronic mail is neither private nor anonymous, and should not be used to solicit, provide or report feedback.
-These guidelines follow the dean's review process outlined in B123 now moved to Section C. Please use the dean's process as a guide.
+These guidelines follow the unit/department headdean's/chair's review process outlined in C159.4B123 now moved to Section C. Please use the dean's process as a guide.